What is restorative reproductive medicine (RRM)?

 1. Fertility Charting and Tracking

-RRM practitioners conduct specific medical tests, like ultrasounds and blood tests, to confirm observations and time treatments.
+RRM practitioners conduct specific medical tests, like ultrasounds and blood tests, to confirm observations in the cycle charting.
 Screening for conditions like polycystic ovarian syndrome (PCOS), thyroid dysfunction, and endometriosis is common to identify underlying health concerns that may impact fertility.
 We also manage restorative andrology and work with male-factor infertility and reproductive health, identifying and optimizing the health of the male whether the goal is improved health, wellness or family.

 RRM uses a multi-factorial and often multi-disciplinary approach.
 Treatment plans are tailored to the individual or couple, aiming to restore normal hormonal functions and correct any abnormalities found.
-Treatments for example may include personalized hormone therapies, medications, supplements, surgery and lifestyle adjustments.
+Treatments for example may include personalized hormone therapies, ovulation induction, luteal phase normalization, other medications, supplements, surgery and lifestyle adjustments.
+RRM team members may include cycle charting educators, nurses, navigators, dietician and nutritional experts, activity, sleep, lifestyle coaches and others.

 • Ovarian cysts and endometriosis